 So far we dealt with a very weakly informative prior; what would happen with more informative ones?
 Let us start by choosing a reasonable alternative prior, such as Normal(0, 0.21) or Normal(0, 0.11); these assume that the difference between conditions will be around 200 or 100 ms, and can be positive or negative; see the top row of Figure 5.
 Alternatively, we could have chosen unrealistically tightly constrained priors, such as (a) Normal(0.02, 0.02), which assumes a difference four time larger between subject and object relative clauses than what the data shows; (b) Normal(0.05, 0.02), which assumes that object relative clauses are slower than subject relative clauses also in Chinese; or (c) Normal(-0.05, 0.02), which assumes an unusually precise prior information about the effect.
 With such unreasonable priors, we will get unreasonable posteriors; see the bottom row of Figure 5.
 This is because as we increase the precision of the priors we have more influence on the posterior distribution.
 Figure 5 and Table 2 illustrate how the prior influences the posterior.
+It is worth noticing that in all these examples we are assuming a normal distribution, in some cases, however, it may be necessary to choose a distribution that is less informative and more robust against outliers, such as Student-t (Ghosh et al., 2015).

 At this point, the reader may well ask: why do I have to decide on a "reasonable" prior?
 What is reasonable anyway?
 Isn't this injecting an uncomfortable level of subjectivity into the analysis?
 Here, one should consider that the way we actually reason about research follows this methodology, albeit informally.
 When we review the literature on a particular topic, we report some pattern of results, often classifying them as "significant" and "non-significant" effects.
 For example, if we are reviewing the literature on English relative clauses, we might conclude that most studies have shown a subject relative advantage.
 However, if we stop to consider what the average magnitude of the reported effects is, we already have much more information than the binary classification of significant or not significant.
-For the relative clause example, in self-paced reading studies, at the critical region (which is the relative clause verb in English), we see 67 milliseconds (SE approximately 20) (Grodner and Gibson, 2005); 450 ms, 250 ms, 500 ms, and 200 ms (approximate SE 50 ms) in experiments 1-4 respectively of Gordon et al. (2001); 20 ms in King and Just (1991) (their figure 6).
-In eye-tracking studies reporting first-pass reading time during reading, we see 48 ms (no information provided to derive standard error) in Staub (2010); and 12 ms (no SE provided) in Traxler et al. (2002).
+For the relative clause example, in self-paced reading studies, at the critical region (which is the relative clause verb in English), we see 67 milliseconds (SE approximately 20) (Grodner & Gibson, 2005); 450 ms, 250 ms, 500 ms, and 200 ms (approximate SE 50 ms) in experiments 1-4 respectively of Gordon, Hendrick, and Johnson (2001); 20 ms in King and Just (1991) (their figure 6).
+In eye-tracking studies reporting first-pass reading time during reading, we see 48 ms (no information provided to derive standard error) in Staub (2010); and 12 ms (no SE provided) in Traxler, Morris, and Seely (2002).
 Normally we pay no attention to this information when conducting a new analysis; but using this information is precisely what the Bayesian framework allows us to do.
 In effect, it allows us to formally build on what we already know.